ferrocene/criticalup/docs/src/using-criticalup/running-tools.rst

 .. code-block::

-   rustup toolchain link ferrocene $(criticalup link show)
+   rustup toolchain link ferrocene "$(criticalup link show)"

 To verify the link was created, validate there is a 'ferrocene' line in the toolchain list: